1E0N4RD/Templates/README.md

-# templates
+# Templates
-A collectition of software development templates
+A small collection of software development templates